marek-mikula/marek-mikula/README.md

 ## Hello 👋

 my name is Marek Mikula.
 I am a young developer based in Czech republic, Prague.
 Mostly I work with Laravel and Vue.js.
+I love listening to music, occasionally playing games (I a really big WoW geek, Minecraft fan - but latelly I ain't got no time :() and of course programming.

+I don't really see programming as a work, maybe that's the case why I enjoy it that much.

-## References
+## References 💻

 ### JustItPro s.r.o., full stack developer, full-time \[Jan 2019 - Now\]